siddharthjha387/siddharthjha387/README.md

 I'm a passionate developer with a strong background in front-end technologies.
 I enjoy solving complex problems and constantly learning new skills to enhance my craft.

 - 🔭 I’m currently working at Josh Technology Group, focusing on developing **Pod.AI**, a career development platform.
-- 🌱 I’m currently expanding my skills in React and Material-UI.
+- 🌱 I’m currently expanding my skills in React, Angular and .Net.
 - 👯 I’m looking to collaborate on innovative and challenging projects.
 - 💬 Ask me about front-end development, Angular, React, and anything tech!
 - 📫 How to reach me: [LinkedIn][linkedin] | [Instagram][instagram]